astronomer/astronomer-providers/README.rst

 For example, we won’t create an async Operator for a ``BigQueryCreateEmptyTableOperator`` but will create one for ``BigQueryInsertJobOperator`` that actually runs queries and can take hours in the worst case for task completion.

-To create a async operators we need to inherit from airflow sync operators or if sync version isn't available then from airflow ``BaseOperator``.
+To create async operators, we need to inherit from airflow sync operators.
+If sync version isn't available, then inherit from airflow ``BaseOperator``.

 To create a async sensors we need to inherit from sync sensors or if sync version isn't available then from airflow ``BaseSensorOperator``.